Utk0201/template/README.md

 * User can add/edit/delete his/her profile pic
 * User can add as well as delete the pic(s) of their house
 * carousel images' size adjusted
-* destroy hosted images from cloudinary itself
+* destroy hosted images from cloudinary itself (done for user dp and house pics)
 * handle cases for no images in house or user profile pic and also, the case when the default image itself is to be deleted

 ## Future improvements
-* Enable deleting dp pics of user from cloudinary folder
 * Refractoring code
 * Improving user interface
 * Showing location of the rented house on map